Strike: FG to release N30bn earned allowances to ASUU

 The Federal Government has agreed to release N30 billion as part payment of the Earned Academic Allowances (EAA) to the Academic Staff Union of Universities (ASUU).

-Sen. Chris Ngige.
-Minister of Labour and Employment said this at the end of a meeting between the Federal Government and ASUU on Friday in Abuja.
+Chris Ngige, Minister of Labour and Employment ,said this at the end of a meeting between the Federal Government and ASUU on Friday in Abuja.

 “The Accountant General of the Federation (AGF) was committed to release N30 billion on or before Nov.
 6.